boothe0/CS386GodotProject/deliverables/deliverable2.md

 # Deliverable 2: Requirements

-In this deliverable, you will report the results for the requirements engineering for your product.
-Structure your deliverable using the following sections.
-When preparing your deliverable, don't add the explanation text from this document.

 ## 1. Positioning
 ### Problem statement

-Provide a statement to summarize the problem solved by your project according to the following structure (which is based on the OpenUP Vision Template):

 The problem of no short form roguelite being available affects busy fans of the genre who don't have the time to play long runs, the impact of which is players being unable to have time to play games they enjoy.

 ### Product Position Statement

-A product position statement communicates the intent of the application and the importance of the project to all concerned personnel.
-The product should mitigate the aforementioned problem.
-Provide a statement according to the following structure:

 For busy roguelite game fans who have limited time to enjoy roguelites, the Tiny Roguelite is a roguelite that presents a short form version of a rougelite game.
 Unlike other games such as  The Binding of Isaac, Gungeon, or Slay the Spire which take up to an hour or more to complete a single run, our product takes much less time to play through for those who do not have the time to commit to a run of those longer-form games.

 ### Value proposition and customer segment

-Report the value propositions and customer segments of your product.
-Make sure that your value proposition is coherent with the product position statement and contains the following elements: i) what your product is; ii) the target customer; iii) the value your product provides; and iv) why your product is unique.

 Value proposition: Tiny Roguelite is a roguelite game that allows busy fans of the genre to play their favorite genre without requiring a large time commitment, providing a short-form game with all the features of traditional games in the same genre.

 Consumer segment: Busy roguelite fans with little time.

-Grading criteria (3 points, 1 for each section): The content of the subsections should contain all the required elements, follow the provided template, and be consistent with each other.
-The text should not contain typos or grammar issues.

 ## 2. Stakeholders

-Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
-Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

 - Players
    - play the game to enjoy a shorter experience they can fit into their schedule.